-LTV 80% maximum based on the lower of purchase price or "as is" value

-Amortization Up to 25 year

-Term Up to 10 year

-DSCR 1.20X minimum Equity 20% of initial acquisition cost invested as up-front equity Interest Reserve Not permitted with this product
+LTV 80% maximum based on the lower of purchase price or "as is" value Amortization Up to 25 year Term Up to 10 year DSCR 1.20X minimum Equity 20% of initial acquisition cost invested as up-front equity Interest Reserve Not permitted with this product

 Flood Certifications Determination required.
 If in flood zone, insurance must be obtained prior to closing and appraisal must develop the "cost approach".
-Environmental Report Not typically required for residential units Appraisal Report Refer to Appraisal Policy; appraisal must include a comparable rent schedule Legal Documents Should be prepared by internally or by outside counsel and include at a minimum: Promissory Note Deed of Trust/Indemnity Deed of Trust/Mortgage Guaranty Agreement(s) Assignment of Rents, Contracts, Plans, etc. Loan Agreement Title Insurance Liability Insurance Required, Rental Dwelling Policy, which includes loss of rental income coverage Property Insurance Required, typically equal to the greater of the loan amount or property's replacement cost Other Required Documents Lease/Rental Agreement
+Environmental Report Not typically required for residential units Appraisal Report Refer to Appraisal Policy; appraisal must include a comparable rent schedule Legal Documents Should be prepared by outside counsel and include at a minimum: Promissory Note Deed of Trust/Indemnity Deed of Trust/Mortgage Guaranty Agreement(s) Assignment of Rents, Contracts, Plans, etc. Loan Agreement Title Insurance Liability Insurance Required, Rental Dwelling Policy, which includes loss of rental income coverage Property Insurance Required, typically equal to the greater of the loan amount or property's replacement cost Other Required Documents Lease/Rental Agreement

 - Refinance Transaction - Limited cash out/only to cover closing costs or for renovation of the collateral - Rental income must be reported on prior year tax return (sch.
-E) or verified through a lease - Purchase Transaction - Nonrecourse or partial recourse loans are discouraged, but can be considered on a case-by-case basic - Please reference the Commercial Real Estate Underwriting Guidelines detailed in a separate document.
+E) or verified through a lease - Purchase Transaction - Nonrecourse or partial recourse loans will be permitted on an exception basis only - Please reference the Commercial Real Estate Underwriting Guidelines detailed in a separate document.